jrowbotham93/Otherside/README.md

+<h1> Otherside </h1>

+An App that displays two angles to a news story.
+Built using React, JavaScript, Node.Js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: